ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-multiple-sheets/index.md

 ## Using Data Filtering

+In this example, we filter on the sport column to segment the grid data into multiple sheets, each containing all the data for a specific sport value.

 Note the following:

 - The exported Excel file will contain one sheet for each sport result.